How Does a Personal Injury Lawsuit Work?

 Who Can Sue for a Personal Injury?

-The negligence law indicates that a plaintiff must establish that:
+At its most basic, negligence law requires that a plaintiff must establish:

-• The at-fault party has a duty of care they owe to you at the time of the injury
+• The at-fault party had a duty of care they owed to you at the time of the injury;

-• That the at-fault party, whether through their overt act or lack of action, breached the duty of care
+• The at-fault party, whether through their overt act or lack of action, breached the duty of care;

-• You suffer an injury or verifiable harm
+• You suffered an injury or verifiable harm caused by the at-fault party’s breach of their duty of care; and

 Most Common Types of Personal Injury Cases

 Personal injury law is a vast area of law that can cover a wide range of situations.
-For example, all personal injury cases have different facts, injuries, and circumstances giving rise to the injuries, which can ultimately affect a victim’s recovery.
+All personal injury cases have different facts, injuries, and circumstances giving rise to the injuries, which can ultimately affect a victim’s recovery.

-Some of the most common personal injury cases involve:
+Some of the most common personal injury cases include:

 • Motor vehicle accidents